romanbr87/json-server/README.md

 # Kishurit server
-simple json db server for Kishurit website
+Simple data server for the website "Kishurit"